jadedrakerider/SchemaJS/README.md

 # SchemaJS

-I was tired of writing schema for code validation, so I wrote an extendable class so you don't have to.
+I was tired of writing schema for code validation, so I wrote a class so you don't have to.